Organ, Eye and Tissue Donation

 What is VCA Donation?

 Vascular Composite Allograft (VCA) is a form of organ donation that includes donating organs like hands, feet, uteri and more.
-VCA patients and recipients have often experienced a traumatic event or accident that significantly changed their lifestyle and physical appearance.
+VCA recipients have often experienced a traumatic event or accident that significantly changed their lifestyle and physical appearance.
 VCA donation has the power to increase a recipient’s quality of life and movement.
 It can even provide psychological and physical healing.

 Did You Know?